Category: Uncategorized

 Judicial Override and Divided Juries: Capital Punishment in Alabama

-The Sun Does Shine authored by Anthony Hinton, discusses the criminal justice system in the State of Alabama, specifically addressing the use of capital punishment.
+by: David Ware Introduction The Sun Does Shine authored by Anthony Hinton, discusses the criminal justice system in the State of Alabama, specifically addressing the use of capital punishment.
 Mr. Hinton, an African American man, was convicted of the murder of two restaurant workers in 1985 and was sentenced to death.[1]
 However, there are two important distinctions to be made about this case.
-First and foremost, Mr. Hinton was wrongly convicted and was released in 2015, 30 years after his arrest.
-Secondly, he was sentenced to death by a nonunanimous jury vote of 10-2.[2]
-Mr. Hinton’s story is a terrifying reality that many in the State of Alabama face, not only was he innocent of the charges brought against him, but he was sentenced to death by majority not unanimity.
+First and foremost, Mr. Hinton was wrongly convicted and was released in 2015, 30 years after his […]

 Recidivism and Reentry: The Perils of Civil Death